andersspielen/PotionGamesIssues/README.md

 PotionGames is a minigames plugin that works like SurvivalGames but with potions and effects!

-## New in Version 4.0: Change and add blocks with a custom loot table!
-More details in the `chestdata.yml` file!

 ## Functions

 * Set up your own loot table for the normal chest type